PythonBenin/exercises/challenges/0002-dunks/statement.md

 like an infinite loop".

-Your task will be the following: given a list of dunk highlights, you need to determine if we can create an infine loop by using all or a subset of the clips.
+Your task will be the following: given a list of dunk highlights, you need to determine if we can create a video that gives the expression of an infinite loop.
 An infinite loop means that the player that ends the clip should be the one that get dunked on at the start.

 ## Input